wuhao-wu-jiang/Personalized-PageRank/README.md

     -output_folder <output-folder-path>
 ```

-For undirected graph, our program duplicates each un-directed edge into two directed edges.
+For undirected graphs, our program duplicates each undirected edge into two directed edges.
 We assume that each edge appears only once in the original graph.

 ### *Example*

-For example, if we have an *un-directed* graph DBLP, stored in *"DataSetRaw/dblp/com-dblp.ungraph.txt"*, and we want to keep the output graph in the folder "*DataSetCleaned/dblp*", then we can run the following command.
+For example, if we have an *undirected* graph DBLP, stored in *"DataSetRaw/dblp/com-dblp.ungraph.txt"*, and we want to keep the output graph in the folder "*DataSetCleaned/dblp*", then we can run the following command.

 ```sh
 $ build/SpeedPPR -algo CLEAN_GRAPH \